 The biceps are one of the muscles that run between the shoulder and elbow.
-The others are the triceps, which are at the back of the arm.
-A variety of factors can cause pain in the lower part of the biceps.
+A variety of factors can cause lower bicep pain, such as biceps tendonosis, a torn tendon, and delayed onset muscle soreness (DOMS).

 Biceps bend the elbow and twist the forearm so that the palm faces upwards.
 They also help raise the arm overhead.
 Tendons are cord-like bands of tissue that connect muscles to bones.
 One possible cause of pain in the biceps is biceps tendonosis.